A closer look

 Selecting Your Philanthropic Vehicles

-Your Bessemer team can facilitate a seamless and transparent decision-making process — equipping you with the most current and comprehensive information to make the most effective choices.
+Your Bessemer team can facilitate a seamless and transparent decision-making process — equipping you with current and comprehensive information to make the most effective choices.
 We are here to work closely with you every step of the way.

 Traditional Grantmaking